eftieell/intro_programming_2/src/chapters/classes1/class_composition.md

 ```

 The variable `t1` has three instance variables, each of which are points.
 For example, `t1.vertex1` represents the point (4, 1).
-Notice that since `t1.vertex` is a `Point`,
+Notice that since `t1.vertex1` is a `Point`,
-we can actually access its two instance variables, with `t1.vertex.x` and `t1.vertex.y`.
+we can actually access its two instance variables, with `t1.vertex1.x` and `t1.vertex1.y`.
 However, in object-oriented programming practice, by convention we never modify an
 instance variable's instance variable.
 Instead, we rely on that class to do the modification.
-You can see an example of this in the code above: the `shift` method in the `Triangle` class does not itself change the values of each vertex.
+You can see an example of this in the code above: the `shift()` method in the `Triangle` class does not itself change the values of each vertex.
 Instead, it calls the `Point` class's `shift()` method
 to modify the `x` and `y` values of each of the three vertices.